usman-pucit/CarFitApplication/README.md

 - SOLID principles
 - Application architecture
 - Design patterns
 - Testability, Scalability and reusable code.
 That is easy to understand and extend.
-- MVVM with Combine(Apple's native reactive programming framework) to get data stream and propagation of changes at one place.
+- MVVM with Combine

 ### Improvement & Enhancement Areas:

 - Test coverage including UI testing.
 - More schemes and environments as per need.
-- Network layer and data security layer.
+- Enhancement with Reactive cocoa & Reactive Coordinator
-- TableView and CollectionView can be extended to a generic datasource to achieve complete reusability.
+- Generic datasource